oroinc/documentation/backend/bundles/commerce/PricingBundle/price-storage.rst

 Oro pricing is controlled by the `oro_pricing` feature.
 It may be disabled by switching off the appropriate system config option or by voting `VoterInterface::FEATURE_DISABLED` for the `oro_pricing` feature.

-For more information, see |Feature Toggle Bundle|.
+For more information, see :ref:`Feature Toggle Bundle <bundle-docs-platform-feature-toggle-bundle>`.

 Voter example: